Counties reserving COVID-19 vaccine for patients who need the second dose

-FRESNO, California (KGPE) – More Central Valley counties continue to struggle with COVID-19 vaccine supplies as they attempt to vaccinate those in Tier 1 of Phase 1B.
+FRESNO, California (KSEE) – More Central Valley counties continue to struggle with COVID-19 vaccine supplies as they attempt to vaccinate those in Tier 1 of Phase 1B.

 Both Merced and Tulare counties report that they are reserving remaining vaccine doses for those who have already received the first dose.